-CLASS DAY/ BACCALAUREATE – May 9: The schedule on Friday includes Baccalaureate, in which the senior processional opens the ecumenical service at 5:15 p.m. in Shafer Auditorium.
+The schedule on Friday includes Baccalaureate, in which the senior processional opens the ecumenical service at 4:30 p.m. in Shafer Auditorium.
 All faculty, administrators and staff are invited.
 Please note: faculty and administrators are encouraged to march in the Baccalaureate processional but it is not mandatory.
 Jane Ellen Nickell, Chaplain of the College, will deliver the sermon.

-FRIDAY EVENING DINNER – May 9: Tickets for the dinner held on Friday at 6:00 p.m. are available for you and any guests that you wish to invite ($20.00 for adults, $10.00 for children aged 6 – 12, children under 6 are free).
-Please contact Conference & Event Services at x3101 by April 19 if you are planning to attend; reservations are required by this date and seating is limited.
+Tickets for the dinner held on Friday at 6:00 p.m. are available for you and any guests that you wish to invite ($26.00 for adults, $12.00 for children aged 6 – 12, children under 6 are free).
+Please contact Conference & Event Services at x3101 by April 17 if you are planning to attend; reservations are required by this date and seating is limited.

-COMMENCEMENT CEREMONY – May 10: The Commencement ceremony will begin at 2:00 p.m. on Bentley lawn if the weather cooperates, or in the Wise Center Sports Forum if the weather forces us indoors.
+The Commencement ceremony will begin at 2:00 p.m. in the Wise Center Sports Forum.
 Closed circuit viewing will be available in Shafer Auditorium for guests who cannot be accommodated in the Wise Center.

 Formal Commencement exercises are held once each year in May, although the faculty confers degrees on three separate occasions during the academic year.
 All faculty are expected to participate in the commencement exercises unless excused in advance by the Provost; faculty members are responsible for procuring appropriate academic costume.

 Please plan to arrive by 1:00 p.m.
-Saturday afternoon, May 10, with your cap and gown.
-If the ceremony is outside, we will line up for the processional on Brooks Walk, just below the Lord Gate.
-If the ceremony must be held indoors, we will meet in the concourse above the Wise Center Performance Arena.
+Saturday afternoon, May 9, with your cap and gown.
+We will meet in the concourse above the Wise Center Performance Arena.
 You may recall that, by faculty vote, we do not line up in any rank or seniority order, but marshals do ask that we present ourselves in a dignified double row.
 Commencement programs will be distributed during the processional line-up.

 If you have not purchased or rented your academic regalia yet, please contact Denise McHale in the College Bookstore (x5325).
-For those who have rented caps and gowns, academic regalia will be available in the Bookstore beginning Monday, May 5, and can be picked up anytime during regular store hours.
-The Bookstore will contact those who purchased caps and gowns as they arrive.
-Rented gowns should be returned to the Bookstore on Monday, May 12.
+For those who have rented caps and gowns, academic regalia will be available in the Bookstore beginning Monday, April 27, and can be picked up anytime during regular store hours.
+Rented gowns should be returned to the Bookstore on Monday, May 11.

-ALL-COLLEGE RECEPTION – May 10: The All-College Departmental Reception will be held at the conclusion of the Commencement ceremony (approximately 4:00 to 5:00 p.m. ~ on Brooks Walk; rain location – Campus Center various locations).
+The All-College Departmental Reception will be held at the conclusion of the Commencement ceremony (approximately 4:00 to 5:00 p.m. ~ on Quade Walk (Murray Lawn) to Senior Circle; rain location – Campus Center various locations).
 Each academic department will have tables with signs.
 We will have a table for administrators and staff who would like to greet families.
 We hope that this reception will provide everyone with the opportunity to spend a few special moments celebrating a very important occasion here at Allegheny College.

-COMMENCEMENT TICKETS: If we have an outdoor ceremony, all guests can be accommodated on Bentley Lawn.
-Inside, however, we have limited seating capability.
-We offer four admission tickets to each of our graduates and special guest tickets to the families of the platform party speakers and faculty emeriti.
+We offer (tbd) admission tickets to each of our graduates and special guest tickets to the families of the platform party speakers and faculty emeriti.
 With these numbers, we have exhausted our seating capacity.
-In the event of an indoor ceremony, those without tickets can view the ceremony in comfort on a large screen in Shafer Auditorium.
+Those without tickets can view the ceremony in comfort on a large screen in Shafer Auditorium.
 We hope that this is not an inconvenience, but this is one of those areas where we have little flexibility and we want to make sure the families of the graduates are able to see their son or daughter graduate.

-For questions concerning Commencement events, call the Office of Conference and Event Services at 332-3101
+For questions concerning Commencement events, call the Office of Conference & Event Services at 332-3101